circleci/circleci-docs/jekyll/_cci2/google-auth.md

 Before you can use any tools in the Google Cloud SDK, you must authorize `gcloud`.
 Google offers two types of authorization: user accounts and service accounts.
 Because you are installing the Cloud SDK on CircleCI, the service account is the appropriate choice.

 1. Create a service account by following Steps 1-3 of [Google's instructions](https://cloud.google.com/sdk/docs/authorizing#authorizing_with_a_service_account).
 Remember to download the JSON-formatted key file.
+Convert the file using base64.

 2. Add the key file to CircleCI as a [project environment variable]({{ site.baseurl }}/2.0/env-vars/#setting-an-environment-variable-in-a-project).
 In this example, the variable is named `GCLOUD_SERVICE_KEY`.
 Using this particular name is not required, but it will be used throughout the examples in this document.